Loading market data...

 Myth 8: Losses Mean You Are Bad at Trading

-Losses are a natural part of trading.
+Reality: Losses are part of trading.
+Even professional traders face losing trades regularly.

 Myth 9: Long-Term Investing Is Always Better Than Trading

-Myth 10: Trading Is Illegal or Unethical in India
+Myth 10: Trading Is Illegal in India

-Trading in India is completely legal and is regulated by SEBI.
+Reality: Trading in India is completely legal and regulated by SEBI.
+NSE and BSE operate under strict rules to protect investors.

 Conclusion